 This is widely used amongst manufacturers who will invest heavily in machinery to deliver a novel product type.
 For software businesses the most common form of capital expenditure claimable under this scheme will be large-scale internal IT systems.
 We recommend talking with a knowledgeable accountant about whether these Allowances will apply to you.

 Innovate UK Loans

-We find that most tech businesses will overlook the potential for financing as a means of growth versus the more traditional equity investment route.
-Of course equity rounds bring access to networks which can help your business in non-monetary ways, but the rates available for Innovate UK loans make these an interesting route to growth without giving away equity.
+We find that most high-growth businesses will overlook the potential for financing as a means of expansion versus the more traditional equity investment route.
+Of course, equity rounds bring access to networks which can help your business in non-monetary ways, but the rates available for Innovate UK loans make these an interesting route to growth without giving away equity.

 The loans are explicitly aimed at helping with the Commercialisation Stage of innovation.
 They deliver between £100,000 and £1million, depending on your individual requirements.
 They have a typical interest rate of 7.4% with a 5-10 year repayment schedule – significantly outperforming most bank-lending at the same stage of business growth.
 Only businesses with fewer than 250 employees can apply so it might be a good alternative to raising a Seed or small Series A round.

 Since Coronavirus, Innovate UK have changed the purpose of these loans.
 They are now aimed at supporting previous Innovate UK winners who are struggling because of the pandemic.
 Find details of them here.
 We expect that these loans will return to their previous form once the pandemic is over.

 This tax reduction is designed to reduce the significant costs associated with obtaining a “qualifying IP right” – most typically a patent.
 If granted, a company can apply a reduced corporation tax rate of 10% to worldwide profits arising from the invention.